-Neeta Sahadev is an M&A associate based in our Silicon Valley office.
-She represents domestic and international clients in a wide range of corporate transactions, including private, cross-border and global mergers and acquisitions, and private investments in a broad range of industries, with a particular focus on the technology industry.
+Neeta Sahadev is an M&A partner based in our Silicon Valley office.
+She represents domestic and international clients in a wide range of transactions, including strategic acquisitions, cross-border transactions, SPACs, joint ventures, partnerships and private investments, in a broad range of industries, including technology, gaming, aviation, cyber, e-commerce, security, and fintech.

 Prior to joining White & Case, Neeta practiced as an M&A attorney in the Toronto office of a global law firm.